Jenkins Township, Pennsylvania: Settlement

 Isaac Gould and Joseph Gardner were the first permanent settlers in modern-day Jenkins Township.
 The first important settlement in the territory was Joseph Gardner's gristmill in 1794 (on Gardner's Creek).
 The first schoolhouse was built in the early 1810s.
 Jenkins Township was formed from a section of Pittston Township on June 24, 1852.
 It was named after Col. John Jenkins (who settled the area with his family in 1769).
 He served as an officer in the American Revolution (1775-1782), and as a Representative of Luzerne County in the Pennsylvania Legislature (elected in 1797).

 Coal mining

 Logging and farming were the first major employers in the region, but due to the abundance of anthracite coal under the township, the coal mining industry quickly expanded.
 Port Griffith was named in honor of one of the original stockholders of the Pennsylvania Coal Company.
 Other villages in the township (e.g., Port Blanchard, Inkerman, and Sebastopol) also played an important role in the mining industry.
 On January 22, 1959, the Knox Mine Disaster in Port Griffith, Jenkins Township, claimed the lives of 12 people and essentially shut down the mining industry in Northeastern Pennsylvania.

+Train disaster

+On July 3, 1920, three trains collided on the Lackawanna and Wyoming Valley Railroad, known as the Laurel Line, in the village of Sebastopol in Jenkins Township.
+Eighteen people were killed and thirty more were injured.

+“Almost all persons killed in the wreck were passengers in the Limited coach into which the first car of the local train plunged, crashing its way to its full length through the Limited coach, completely telescoping it,” reported the Wilkes-Barre Record on July 5, 1920.